primihub/primihub-platform/README.md

 - Multi-Party Federated Model Registry
 - Multi-Party Cooperation Authority Management

-and have a clear dictory:
+and have a clear directory:

     ├─primihub-platform
         ├─primihub-fusion